Blake Corum

 Blake Nolan Corum (born November 25, 2000) is an American professional football running back and kickoff returner for the Los Angeles Rams of the National Football League (NFL).
 He was a two-time All-American playing college football for the Michigan Wolverines, including unanimous All-American honors and the Big Ten Most Valuable Player in 2022.
 In 2023, Corum became the all-time leader for the University of Michigan in rushing touchdowns with 58, set the single-season record with 27 rushing touchdowns, won three consecutive Big Ten Conference titles, was a national champion and earned its offensive MVP award.
 He was selected by the Rams in the third round of the 2024 NFL draft.

 Early life

 Corum was born on November 25, 2000, in Marshall, Virginia, attending high school at Saint Frances Academy in Baltimore, Maryland.

-He was selected as the 2019 Gatorade Player of the Year in Maryland and The Baltimore Suns Offensive Player of the Year, rushing for 1,438 yards and 22 touchdowns as a senior, as he led his team to a #4 national ranking.
+He was selected as the 2019 Gatorade Player of the Year in Maryland and The Baltimore Suns Offensive Player of the Year, rushing for 1,438 yards and 22 touchdowns during his senior season for Saint Frances as he led the Panthers to a No. 4 national ranking.
 He was a four-star recruit and rated as the No. 12 high school running back.